Just some of the services we can perform

 Unless required for breeding, we recommend that all cats are neutered between 4 and 6 months of age.

 Again, unless required for breeding, we recommend that all bitches are spayed.
-Bitches should be neutered either between 4 and 6 months of age before they have their first season, or 3 months after their first or subsequent seasons, or 8 weeks after any false pregnancy.
+Bitches should be neutered preferably between 4 and 6 months of age before they have their first season, or if to be neutered later then 3 months after their first or subsequent seasons, or 8 weeks after any false pregnancy.

 We recommend that all female rabbits are neutered from 4 months of age, and that where necessary male rabbits are neutered from the same age.

 A tiny microchip placed under the skin provides permanent identification.
-We recommend that all pets are microchipped.
+This is a legal requirement in all dogs over 8 weeks of age, but we do recommend that all pets are microchipped.

 The microchip number is entered into a central database and registered against your contact details, enabling rapid return of your pet when necessary.